-The student should be made aware of the Academy Pastoral and Counsellor's work and offered access to that or any other appropriate service if needed.
+The student should be made aware of the Academy pastoral worker and offered access to that or any other appropriate service if needed.

 Recognition that a student who is abused or witnesses violence may find it difficult to develop and maintain a sense of self worth.
 We recognise that a student may feel self blame and we will ensure that all students know there is an adult in the Academy whom they can approach if they are worried or in difficulty - The Nurse or Personal Tutor.